Post updated in January 2023

 Bar Pasticceria Mangiafico Mandolfiore, Noto

-You can’t Visit Noto without stopping by Bar Pasticcieria Mangiafico Mandolfiore – if not for the intricate, colourful desserts and old-school interior, then for the truly delicious granita.
-This is where Flaviana, Antonio & I stopped for breakfast after their sunrise portrait session around Noto and it was the perfect end to the photoshoot.
+You can’t Visit Noto without stopping by local institution, Bar Pasticcieria Mangiafico Mandolfiore – if not for the intricate, colourful desserts and old-school interior, then for the truly delicious granita.
+This is where Flaviana, Antonio & I stopped for breakfast after their sunrise portrait session around Noto and it was the perfect end to the Noto photo shoot.

 Dolcemente Piccante, Avola

-When you’re ready for something a little more modern, make your way to Dolcemente Piccante.
+When you’re ready for something a little more modern, make your way to Dolcemente Piccante in Avola.
 I had breakfast there nearly every day, and I’d do it all again!
 Their granita is impossibly creamy, and it’s just the right amount of sweet.
-The service is friendly and kind, and if you come back from the beach before dinner, the arancini are the best I’ve ever had.
-I feel like I’ve complimented this sweet little so much it could seem fake, but really, it’s all that!
+The service is friendly and kind, and if you come back from the beach before dinner, the arancini are the best I’ve ever had (for the White Lotus fans, yes, these are what Portia called ‘rice balls’).
+I feel like I’ve complimented this sweet little place so much it could seem fake, but really, Dolcemente Piccante is all that!

 Geranio Cucina a KM 0, Noto

 Geranio is a restaurant that prides itself on using only the freshest, best-quality local produce, from freshly caught fish to vegetables from the local organic market.
 The same care that goes into choosing the produce goes into preparing each dish.
-Personally, I can’t get enough of Sicilian seafood and anything with pistachio, so of course, I went for the pasta gamberi e pistacchio.
+Personally, I can’t get enough of Sicilian seafood and anything with pistachio, so of course, I went for the pasta gamberi e pistacchio (prawn & pistachio pasta).

 Sudd the [un]Usual Food, Avola

 Okay, for those of you wondering about the plate of pasta I genuinely can’t stop dreaming about, this is it.
 The pasta all’oro verde (pasta with green gold aka pistachio pesto) from Sudd the [un]Usual Food was out of this world.
-The details are hazy – this was where we stopped for dinner after a seemingly never-ending drive from Milan to Sicily – and I have a sneaking suspicion this was a special for the night, but I’d go back and try everything else on the menu in a heartbeat.
-Plus, it’s right by the beach and surrounded by bars and restaurants, which is perfect if you want a nightcap afterward or lazy a walk along the beach.
+The details are hazy – this was where we stopped for dinner after doing the 16-hour drive from Milan to Sicily in one hit – and I have a sneaking suspicion this was a special for the night, but I’d go back and try everything else on the menu in a heartbeat.
+Plus, it’s right by the sea and surrounded by bars and restaurants, which is perfect if you want a nightcap afterward or a lazy walk along the beach.

 Are you planning your own dream trip to Noto?
 I’d love to meet you there and help you document it with a Noto Portrait Session like Flaviana & Antonio’s.
 Or how about we meet in Marzamemi or Ortigia?
 Just get in touch to start planning!